Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Introduction

 \section{Introduction}

 Electron neutrino fluxes are produced from thermal nuclear fusion reactions in the solar core, either through the proton-proton ($pp$) chain or the Carbon-Nitrogen-Oxygen (CNO) cycle.
 According to their production reactions, the solar neutrino species can be categorized as $pp$, $^7$Be, $pep$, $^8$B, $hep$ neutrinos of the $pp$ chain, and $^{13}$N, $^{15}$O, and $^{17}$F neutrinos of the CNO cycle.
-Before reaching the detector, solar neutrinos undergo the flavor conversion inside the Sun and the Earth during their propagation.
-It has been a long history for solar neutrino physics since the first observation at the Homestake experiment~\cite{Davis:1968cp}.
-Many measurements, such as Kamiokande~\cite{Kamiokande-II:1989hkh}, GALLEX/GNO~\cite{GALLEX:1993php,GNO:2000avz}, SAGE~\cite{Abazov:1991rx}, and Super-Kamiokande (SK)~\cite{Super-Kamiokande:1998qwk,Super-Kamiokande:2001ljr}, had observed the solar neutrino deficit problem: that is the amount of observed neutrinos originating from the Sun was much less than that expected from the Standard Solar Model (SSM).
-Subsequently, the Sudbury Neutrino Observatory (SNO) provided the first model-independent evidence of the solar neutrino flavor conversion using three distinct neutrino interaction channels in heavy water~\cite{Chen:1985na,SNO:2001kpb,SNO:2002tuh,SNO:2003bmh,SNO:2008gqy,SNO:2011ajh,SNO:2011hxd}.
-These reactions include the $\nu_e$ sensitive charged-current (CC) interaction, all flavor sensitive neutral-current (NC) interaction on Deuterium, and the elastic scattering (ES) interaction on electrons from all neutrino flavors with different cross sections.
+Before reaching the detector, solar neutrinos undergo the flavor conversion inside the Sun and the Earth during their propagation. {Solar neutrino measurements have a long history starting with the measurements done by the Homestake experiment~\citep{Davis:1968cp}.} Many measurements, such as Homestake~\citep{Davis:1968cp}, Kamiokande~\citep{Kamiokande-II:1989hkh}, GALLEX/GNO~\citep{GALLEX:1993php,GNO:2000avz}, SAGE~\citep{Abazov:1991rx}, and Super-Kamiokande (SK)~\citep{Super-Kamiokande:1998qwk,Super-Kamiokande:2001ljr}, had observed the solar neutrino deficit problem: that is the amount of observed neutrinos originating from the Sun was much less than that expected from the Standard Solar Model (SSM).
+Subsequently, the Sudbury Neutrino Observatory (SNO) provided the first model-independent evidence of solar neutrino flavor conversion using three distinct neutrino interaction channels in heavy water~\citep{Chen:1985na,SNO:2001kpb,SNO:2002tuh,SNO:2003bmh,SNO:2008gqy,SNO:2011ajh,SNO:2011hxd}.
+These reactions {are} the $\nu_e$ sensitive charged-current (CC) interaction, all flavor sensitive neutral-current (NC) interaction on Deuterium, and the elastic scattering (ES) interaction on electrons from all neutrino flavors with different cross sections.